 The call is open to applicants from transition and developing countries.
 See the complete list.

 - A public library is a library that is open to the general public, and which makes all kinds of knowledge and information available.
 The main source of funding is the local/regional/national government.

 - A community library is a library which is primarily supported by community contributions, and which makes all kinds of knowledge and information available.

-Are training programmes that have been funded by EIFL-PLIP eligible?
+Are services that have been funded by EIFL-PLIP eligible?

 No, they are not.
-Past and present EIFL-PLIP grantee libraries may not apply for an Innovation Award for the EIFL-PLIP-funded training programme even if the grant contract period is over.
+Past and present EIFL-PLIP grantee libraries may not apply for an Innovation Award for the EIFL-PLIP-funded service even if the grant contract period is over.

-However, libraries that have received funding from EIFL-PLIP may submit an application for any training programmes not funded by EIFL-PLIP that are qualified for the award category.
+However, libraries that have received funding from EIFL-PLIP may submit an application for any services not funded by EIFL-PLIP that are qualified for the award category.